jina-ai/docs/chapters/traversal.md

 When you index a Document in Jina, it can be represented as a rooted recursive representation (tree).

 The rooted recursive representation consists of a *root node* and several *child nodes*.
-In Jina, the root node is the document itself, while the *left* and *right* children are referred to as *chunks* and *matches* respectively.
-The image below illustrates a basic document structure that consists of a document (root node) as well as two child nodes (chunks and matches).
+In Jina, the root node is the Document itself, while the *left* and *right* children are referred to as *chunks* and *matches* respectively.
+The image below illustrates a basic Document structure that consists of a Document (root node) as well as two child nodes (chunks and matches).

 ![rooted-binary-tree](./images/overview.png)

 The two terms chunks and sequence are still a bit unclear.
-In short, chunks are a sequence of documents which is attached to the root document with a higher `granularity` degree. `matches` is a sequence of documents which are semantically related to the root document.
+In short, chunks are a sequence of Documents which is attached to the root Document with a higher `granularity` degree. `matches` is a sequence of Documents which are semantically related to the root Document.
 We will dive into these concepts in more detail below.

 - [Chunks](#chunks)
 - [Matches](#matches)